How big is the debt?

 There are several reasons why U.S. debt is attractive to foreign investors.
 In times of economic turmoil, such as during the recent financial crisis and its aftermath, U.S. Treasury bonds are considered a safe investment.
 Foreign investors also hold U.S. Treasuries because they are highly liquid (easily converted to cash) and because they provide protection against fluctuating exchange rates.

 China and Japan are the largest foreign owners of U.S. debt.
 In addition to the reasons already mentioned, these countries can influence their currency exchange rates through large purchases of U.S. debt.
-Altogether, in May 2016, $6.2 trillion of U.S. debt was held by foreign investors.
+Altogether, in February 2017, about $6.1 trillion of U.S. debt was held by foreign investors.

 What has led to our current debt levels?

-The U.S. had budget surpluses from 1997 to 2000.
+The U.S. had budget surpluses from 1997-2000.
 Since then, tax cuts, spending on the wars in Iraq and Afghanistan, and overall increases in spending all added significantly to the national debt.
 The economic crisis and the response also substantially contributed.
 Falling income levels and rising unemployment meant lower revenue, while spending also automatically grew on social safety net programs—such as unemployment benefits and food stamps.

 What is driving our future debt path?